 - Attend the US Naval Academy

-Let’s discuss age requirements in each of these paths to joining the Marines.
+Let’s discuss the age requirements in each of these paths to joining the Marines.

 Marine Enlistment Age Requirements

 Enlisted Marines can serve as both privates and non-commissioned officers.
-To enlist with the Marines, you must be at least 17 years and not more than 29 years when starting training.
-However, 17-year-old applicants need parental consent before getting enlisted.
+To enlist with the Marines, you must be at least 17 years and not more than 28 years when starting training.
+However, 17-year-old applicants need parental consent before being enlisted.

 You also need to be a legal U.S. resident and have a high-school diploma.
-Other requirements include meeting height and weight standards and also passing physical fitness test as well as an aptitude test.
-The physical fitness test includes sit-ups, crunches, push-ups or pull-ups and a three-mile run.
+Other requirements include meeting height and weight standards and also passing a physical fitness test as well as an aptitude test.
+The physical fitness test includes push-ups or pull-ups, planks, and a three-mile run.

-Rather than being enlisted to the Marines, you can start out as a commissioned Marine officer.
-To become a commissioned officer, you must be between 18 and 28 years when you receive your commission.
+Rather than being enlisted in the Marines, you can start out as a commissioned Marine officer.
+To become a commissioned officer, you must be between 20 and 28 years when you receive your commission.

-Also, you need to be a U.S. citizen either working towards your bachelor’s degree or with a bachelor’s degree.
+Also, you need to be a U.S. citizen and have a bachelor’s degree.

 Related Article: How To Join The Marines

-You can opt to enroll in the National Reserve Officer Training Corps (NROTC) program where you will be educated and trained to become a highly qualified applicant for careers as commissioned officers in the Marine Corps.
+You can opt to enroll in the Naval Reserve Officer Training Corps (NROTC) program where you will be educated and trained to become a highly qualified applicant for careers as a commissioned officer in the Marine Corps.

-The NROTC units for Marine option are located in selected universities and colleges across the US.
-Upon graduation and completion of training, the Midshipmen (Students in this program) are commissioned as Marine Officers.
+The NROTC units for the Marines are located in selected universities and colleges across the U.S. Upon graduation and completion of training, the Midshipmen (students in this program) are commissioned as Marine Officers.

-To be eligible for Marine Option NROTC, you must be 17 years by September 1st of the year starting university or college and not more than 23 years of age as of June 30th of that year.
-Applicants should not be more than 27 years at the anticipated time of graduating from college.
+To be eligible for Marine Option NROTC, you must be 17 years by September 1st of the year starting university or college, and will not be more than 27 years of age at the anticipated time of graduating from college.

-Applicants with prior active duty military service may benefit from age waiver for the amount equivalent to their prior service for a maximum of 36 months.
-They need not be older than 30 years.
+Applicants with prior active duty military service may benefit from an age waiver for the amount equivalent to their prior service for a maximum of 36 months.
+They will still need to graduate and become commissioned before their 30th birthday.

-There are other requirements including meeting Marine Corps standards, have no criminal records, be a high-school graduate, among others.
+There are other requirements including meeting Marine Corps standards, having no criminal records, be a high-school graduate, among others.

 U.S. Naval Academy